-Cristina Bacalso is Research Coordinator at Youth Policy Labs.
+Cristina Bacalso is an OTT Fellow and Research Coordinator at Youth Policy Labs.
 Cristina has a wide background in policy, with nearly twelve years of experience in research and analysis in governmental and non-governmental sectors internationally, including with the governments of Canada, United States, and a UN-backed international tribunal.
 Cristina has worked with youth in various civil society organisations, primarily as a youth leader and volunteer.
 She co-founded the Hague Interns Association, an advocacy group that seeks to improve intern welfare and promote intern rights at the UN and international organisations, and the University of Calgary Red Cross Club, engaging young people in global humanitarian issues.

 Enrique Mendizabal: Please tell us a bit about yourself?

 Cristina Bacalso: I’m the Research Coordinator at Youth Policy Labs, a global think-tank that focuses specifically on youth and how public policies affect their lives.
 We’re based in Berlin, Germany, however our focus is international, and we work with a network of researchers all around the world.
 We promote and support evidence-based policies for young people.

 EM: How did you come to work at a think tank?
 Why?